kiharalab/Flex-LZerD/README.md

 Output interpretation
 ---------------------
-Flex-LZerD will generate a `.tar` file containing all frames of the flexible fitting to your domains.
-By unzipping this file and loading the contained PDB frame files into PyMOL, you can see the progression of your ligand as it is fit to your domains.
+Flex-LZerD will generate a `.tar` file containing all frames of the flexible fitting to your domains, as well as a `lastiter.pdb` file containing the most recent frame.
+By unzipping the tarball and loading the contained PDB frame files into PyMOL, you can see the progression of your ligand as it is fit to your domains.
+An example final frame is given in `example/flex_output_ligand_model.pdb`.

 Scoring
 -------